naive666/Kaggle_2019_data_science_bowl/README.md

 Data Science Bowl is the world’s largest data science competition focused on social good.
 Each year, this competition gives Kagglers a chance to use their passion to change the world.
 Over the last four years, more than 50,000+ Kagglers have submitted over 114,000+ submissions, to improve everything from lung cancer and heart disease detection to ocean health.

 ## Feature Engineering
+Feature engineering is also regarded as the most important part of Kaggle.
+- **Generating New Features**
+  Based on the demand of project, several new features are generated manually.
+I have to admit that this is a arduous work, and most ideas come from an experienced kaggler [Bruno Aquino](https://www.kaggle.com/braquino/convert-to-regression), whose open sourced idea also save most competitors in this game
+- **Check Distribution**
+  Check feature distribution in train set and test set, if the distribution is obviously different, it is reasonable to eliminate such features.
+Also, I check if the feature contains too many zeros, which is ineffective for the final prediction.
+- **Change Json**
+  It is not necessary in every model.
+I do so because some feature titles could not be recognized by lightgbm, and therefore needed to be changed in a readable format.